Redemption (Hurts song)

 "Redemption" is a song by English musical duo Hurts from their fifth studio album, Faith (2020).
-It was released on July 16, 2020 as the third single from the album.
+It was released on July 16, 2020, as the third single from the album.
 The duo wrote and produced the song.
-The track became an unexpected radio hit in Russia, where it reached number one in April 2021.

 Composition

 Regarding the song, Theo Hutchcraft declared to NME: “It’s a song about fear and doubt.
 It emerged as a beautiful moment of clarity during one of the most troubled periods of making the album.”
 For the same publication, Adam Anderson called the track “a perfect storm of everything we do well individually, coming together in one moment”.